Oluwakayodevictorelujulo/Worm_GPT_TRIAL/README.md

 Flexible Plans to Fuel Your Ambitions:

-Starter Subscription: €60/month – Dive in and unleash the basics.
-Pro Tier: €100/month – Full access to advanced features and priority support.
-Annual Elite: €550/year – Save big and lock in unlimited dominance.
-Private Setup: €5,000 one-time – Your own fortified instance, customized to perfection.

 In a world where hesitation costs everything, WormGPT puts you light-years ahead.
 Secure your access today on select underground forums and transform limitations into legends.
 WormGPT: Where AI Meets Ambition – No Rules, No Regrets.
 What will you create?